ksstrat/milestone-project-3/TESTING.md

 ***

 #### **VS Code flake8**
-During development in VS Code, I repeatedly analysed the code with Flake8 to check for errors and ensure quality and conformity with the PEP8 style guide.
+During development in VS Code, I repeatedly analyzed the code with Flake8 to check for errors and ensure quality and conformity with the PEP8 style guide.
 The most common sources of errors during the project's implementation are listed below:

 1.  * ***Issue:***
         * E501 line too long: Lines exceeding the recommended maximum length of 79 characters.